jansvoboda11/psr-router/README.md

 #### Using built-in middleware

-The library also provides a few middleware that should be used in following order:
+The library also provides five middleware that take care of few things for you.
+You should use them in following order:

 1. `RouteMatchingMiddleware` tries to match the request and populates it with either `Match` or `Failure` attribute.
 2. `AutomaticOptionsMiddleware` responds to OPTIONS requests with a list of allowed methods for the requested URI.
 3. `AutomaticHeadMiddleware` responds to HEAD requests according to [the specification](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/HEAD) if the GET route exists.
 4. `MethodNotAllowedMiddleware` responds with a 405 status to requests using an invalid method with a valid URI.
-5. `RouteDispatchingMiddleware` dispatches the request to the matched middleware and returns its response.
+5. `RouteDispatchingMiddleware` dispatches the request to the matched handler and returns its response.

 ### Generating route URIs